vanyasem/hackintosh-supermicro-kabylake/README.md

 ## Updating

-If you are updating from macOS 13 - Ventura, you must pay attention to the fact that SMBIOS has changed in order to recieve the Sonoma update.
+If you are updating from macOS 13 (Ventura), pay attention to the fact that the SMBIOS has changed in order to receive the Sonoma update.

-This means that you have to log out of iCloud before updating the EFI.
-You can also delete iCloud leftovers by following [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#clean-out-old-attempts) to be extra safe.
-And then you will have to regenerate the serial number with GenSMBIOS (as described below in the Notes section).
+Before updating the EFI, log out of iCloud.
+You can also delete iCloud leftovers by following [this guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#clean-out-old-attempts) for extra safety.
+Afterward, regenerate the serial number with `GenSMBIOS` (as described in the Notes section below).

-After updating the EFI, reset NVRAM on first boot (press space on boot picker, and select Reset NVRAM).
+After updating the EFI, reset NVRAM on first boot (press spacebar on the boot picker, and select `Reset NVRAM`).

-You can then proceed with the update as you normally would on a Mac.
+Proceed with the update as you normally would on a Mac.
 Open System Settings, check for updates, and install Sonoma.
-You can then log back into iCloud.
+Then log back into iCloud.
 Your PC will be detected as an entirely new device.
 Make sure to delete stale login entries from your device list.

 ## Hardware